Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 Some reasons to choose a double-hung window

 Features such as tilt-in (also called tilt-out) design allows accessing the outside of double-hung windows from inside the house.
 When operating single-hung windows, the lower sash most often moves only vertically, getting in the way of the upper sash.
-This can mean problems when washing the glass on single-hung windows.
-In some situations, that hassle can become hazardous when cleaning the outside of the upper sash from inside.
+This can mean problems when cleaning the glass on single-hung windows.
+In some situations, that hassle can become dangerous when cleaning the outside of the upper sash from inside.

 Double-hung windows also offer a unique option to single-hung windows when it comes to window maintenance.
-Since it doesn’t move, repairing the upper sash on a single-hung window requires a visit from a glass repairman.
+Since it doesn’t move, repairing the upper sash on a single-hung window means a visit from a glass repairman.
 However, since many double-hung windows feature a removable upper sash, homeowners can swap out their window sash without the inconvenience of waiting for a glass repair job.

 - Have a second story

-- Deal with ventilation issues
+- Deal with airflow issues

 |Single-Hung Windows||Double-Hung Windows|